Wallet Address Book

 Optionally, alongside the wallet address, you can submit identifiable user information, such as the applicant ID or unique identifier.

-Use this API method as the following example demonstrates to import the wallet addresses of your users for further transaction processing.
+Use this API method as the following example demonstrates to import the wallet addresses of your users for further transaction processing:

 curl -X POST \